What is a Geographic Modifier?

 The performance of keywords with geo modifiers can vary depending on the specific context and goals of the advertising campaign.

-In some cases, using keywords with geo modifiers can be highly effective for businesses with a physical presence in a specific area, as they can help attract local customers who are more likely to convert.
+In some cases, using keywords with geo modifiers can be highly effective for local businesses, as they can help attract local customers who are more likely to convert.

 For example, a restaurant in New York City might use keywords like "best pizza in NYC" to attract local customers searching for pizza in the area.

-However, for businesses that primarily operate online and do not have a physical presence in a specific location, using geo modifiers in keywords may not be as effective.
+However, for businesses that primarily operate online and do not have a physical presence, using geo modifiers in keywords may not be as effective.

 In these cases, broader, non-geographic keywords might be more effective in attracting a larger audience.